Mafia-7777/dis-db/README.md

 .deleteGuildData(guildID: String) // If data was deleted it returns the data

 /* Others */
-.getPing() // Returns the ping in ms
+.getFetchPing() // Returns the ping in ms
 ```
 Support server => [Click me](https://discord.gg/MQuDfv5)